Nature's Tea is a blend of traditional Chinese and American herbs to help cleanse the body and reduce bloating.

 The colon, known as the large intestine, is the terminal portion of the gastrointestinal (GI) tract.
 All of the digested remains of food are mixed and received in the colon.

 The remaining nutrients, indigestible fiber, are acted upon by intestinal bacteria.
-Vitamins such as vitamin K and biotin are produced by the bacteria and absorbed by the blood.
+The bacteria produce vitamins such as vitamin K and biotin and absorbed by the blood.

 Water and electrolytes are also absorbed along with the food and vitamins in the intestines before the digested food is eliminated from the colon.

-The (1)health and viability of intestinal bacteria and (2)constant motility to move the contents through the colon are important factors to colon health.
+The (1)health and viability of intestinal bacteria and (2)constant mobility to move the contents through the colon are important factors to colon health.